BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

                    |- Event(action: commented_issue)
 ```

-Based on this events we can send email in different subscriptions without duplications and research source of some troubles.
+Based on this events we can send email for different subscriptions without duplications and research source of some troubles.
 I think it awesome! :)

 After rewrite events we have:

-* Ability detect who and what doing in Gitlab on fuckups
+* Ability detect who and what was doing in Gitlab on fuckups
 * Full information dashboard for Main and Project, Group, Team, User pages.
 * Flexible mail subscriptions with notifications
 * Ability to send mail digests

 ### Awesome mail notifications
-After rewriting events we create own mail notifications.
+After rewriting events we created own mail notifications.

 Our workflow: